The Minox shutter blade mechanism

 This means that the blade needs approximately 1/1000 s for it’s path, which corresponds to an average speed of 8 m/s (≈ 30 km/h, calculated without friction).

-This explains why even at the shutter speed of 1/1000 s the Minox shutter doesn’t behave like a focal plane shutter.
-As soon as the opening blade is released, the escapement starts.
+This explains why the Minox shutter does not behave like a focal-plane shutter even at a shutter speed of 1/1000 s.
+After pressing the shutter release button, escapement lever 4a and blade locking arm 4b are accelerated to their maximum by the associated torsion springs and run to the end stop.
 To ensure that exposure begins immediately, the opening blade has a wider window that extends to the edge of the lens:

 The lens is under the gray circle.
 You can see that the window (1) extends directly to the lens.
 This means that the exposure begins immediately after the opening blade starts to moveto the left.